eburghar/kakpipe/README.md

 `kakpipe.kak`, to display text with ansi color codes inside fifo buffers or info boxes.

 ```
+kakpipe 0.5.0

-kakpipe 0.4.1
+Usage: kakpipe <command> [<args>]

 Utility to display text with ansi color codes inside kakoune fifo buffers or info boxes

-USAGE:
-    kakpipe <SUBCOMMAND>

-FLAGS:
+Options:
-    -h, --help       Prints help information
+  --help            display usage information
-    -V, --version    Prints version information

-SUBCOMMANDS:
-    faces          Forward stdin to stdout with ansi color codes converted to kakoune face definitions
+Commands:
-    fifo           Return kakoune commands for opening a fifo buffer and initializing highlighters for ansi-codes,
+  fifo              Return kakoune commands for opening a fifo buffer and
+                    initializing highlighters for ansi-codes, then detach
-                   then detach itself, forward command output to the fifo, and serve range-specs definitions through
+                    itself, forward command output to the fifo, and serve
-                   a unix socket that can be consumed to stdout with the `range-specs` subcommand
+                    range-specs definitions through a unix socket that can be
+                    consumed to stdout with the `range-specs` subcommand.
-    help           Prints this message or the help of the given subcommand(s)
-    range-specs    Consume all available range-specs up to a given selection range from a given unix socket
+  range-specs       Consume all available range-specs up to a given selection
+                    range from a given unix socket.
+  faces             Forward stdin to stdout with ansi color codes converted to
+                    kakoune face definitions
 ```

 ## Simplify interfacing of external tools

-Defining a new command for interfacing external tools to kakoune as described in [interfacing](https://github.com/mawww/kakoune/blob/master/doc/interfacing.asciidoc) looks like cumbersome for simple workflows, and as fifo doesn't support ansi-code yet, you generally end up using a shell, traveling back and forth to kakoune just to launch a command that needs no or few interactions.
+Defining a new command for interfacing external tools with kakoune as described in [interfacing](https://github.com/mawww/kakoune/blob/master/doc/interfacing.asciidoc) looks like cumbersome for simple workflows, and as fifo doesn't support ansi-code yet, either you have the extra work of defining a new filetype and highlighting rules, or you have to accept to see everything in monochrome.

+As a result you generally end up using a shell, traveling back and forth to kakoune just to launch a command that needs no or few interactions.

 `kakpipe.kak` defines 2 kakoune commands built on top of `kakpipe fifo` you can use to automate those simples workflows without leaving the comfort of your editor and without sacrificing readability by loosing colors and faces: